-Nevertheless, in the same Matthew 5:28 spirit of delineating the intended meaning of God’s law, Christ in Matthew 19:9 (cf. Matthew 5:32) proclaims that a man who divorces his wife (for any other reason than her infidelity) and marries another commits adultery.
-In other words, “An illegitimate divorce gives place to adultery because God doesn’t recognize the divorce, and sees a new relationship as bigamous.”³ Bigamy is the illegal marriage to a second person while still legally married to a first.
+Nevertheless, in the same Matthew 5:28 spirit of delineating the intended meaning of God’s law, Christ in Matthew 19:9 (cf. Matthew 5:32) proclaims that a man who divorces his wife (for any other reason than her infidelity) and marries another, commits adultery.
+In other words: “An illegitimate divorce gives place to adultery because God doesn’t recognize the divorce, and sees a new relationship as bigamous.”³ Bigamy is the illegal marriage to a second person while still legally married to a first.
 Contrary to the Pharisaic mindset, Christ’s teaching showed that an unlawfully divorced man is actually still married to his unlawfully divorced wife—at least in God’s sight.
 Matthew 19:9 implies that if a man is still married, then it is adulterous to marry again.
 One necessary inference then, of Matthew 19:9 is that a currently married person cannot engage in subsequent marriages without committing adultery.
 Otherwise, there would be no reason for Christ to label as adultery, the acquisition of a new wife by the illegitimately divorced man.
 Because it is the case that any man who comes along and marries an unlawfully divorced woman commits adultery (Mark 10:12), and because it is also the case that all unlawfully divorced men are men who, upon remarriage, become guilty of adultery (Mark 10:11), it becomes both necessary and prudent to categorize polygamy as a form of adultery—howbeit one that apparently does not require capital punishment (cf. Leviticus 20:10; Deuteronomy 22:21-24).